korniychuk/angular-autofocus-fix/README.md

 import { AppComponent } from './app.component';

-import { AutofocusModule } from 'ng-ankor-autofocus'; // <--- new code
+import { AutofocusModule } from 'angular-autofocus-fix'; // <--- new code

 @NgModule({
   declarations: [